Trade Stock Indices

 Exit

-Exit signals are generated when the trend-line on the Accumulation Distribution is broken.
-A trend-line break on the indicator warns of a possible reversal.
+Exit signals are derived & generated when the trendline on the Accumulation Distribution is broken.
+A trend line break on the indicator warns of a potential reversal.

 Entry

-Once the trend-line on the AD is broken it warns of a possible reversal in direction of the market.
+Once the trendline on the AD indicator is broken it signals of a potential reversal in direction of the price.

-However if we want to take a trade in the opposite direction it is always best to wait for a confirmation signal.
+However if we want to take a trade in the opposite market direction it is always best to wait for a confirmation trading signal.

 A confirmation signal is considered complete once both the indicator and the price breaks both their trend-lines.